Schedule Your Free Case Evaluation

 • National origin.
 Many people from all over the world come to the United States and Los Angeles specifically for work opportunities.
 Employers are not allowed to consider national origin in job-related decisions.

 • Medical Leave or Condition.
 The Family and Medical Leave Act (FMLA) is a federal law allowing employees to take unpaid medical leave to address their medical emergencies and those of family members.
 The California Family Rights Act (CFRA) functions similarly at the state level, providing baby bonding time for new parents in addition to job protection.
 Employers may not violate FMLA/CFRA rules, nor may they base their job-related decisions on an employee’s medical status or a request for medical leave made in good faith.
-In addition to these laws, California’s Fair Employment and Housing Act requires employers provide reasonable accommodation for such disabilities and medical conditions—which include medical leave beyond the 12 weeks provided by the CFRA.
+In addition to these laws, California’s Fair Employment and Housing Act requires employers to provide reasonable accommodation for such disabilities and medical conditions, including medical leave beyond the 12 weeks provided by the CFRA.

 • Sexual Orientation.
 The state has some of the most robust protections for LGBT employees in the country, and it is unlawful for employers to discriminate on the basis of an employee’s sexual orientation, assumed sexual orientation, or gender identity or expression.